-How to offer our dogs to use their nose and their resourcefulness to find an object that we have “lost”, during one of our walks for example.
+How to offer our dogs to use their nose to find an object which we unfortunately lost, during a walk for instance (mobile phone, car key,…).

 - An object appreciated by our dog,